-Vinciguerra’s latest monumental sculpture, The Religion of Atheism, was exhibited in Venice, Italy for the 2019 Biennale of Art.
-His work has shown alongside that of notable artists and architects such as Pritzker Prize winner Richard Meier, Yoko Ono, Marina Abramovic and Purvis Young.
+Vinciguerra’s latest monumental sculpture, "The Religion of Atheism", was exhibited at the 2019 Voice Biennale.
+His sculptures have shown in good company alongside those of such notable artists and architects such as Pritzker Prize honoree Richard Meier, Yoko Ono, Marina Abramovic and Purvis Young.

-Vinciguerra gives annual lectures on the subject of sculpture to fellow philosophers, writers and artists and is a pioneering theoretician of the philosophy of sacred nihilism.
-Vinciguerra is represented globally by Georges Bergès Gallery.
+A contemporary man of letters, Vinciguerra often lectures on the subject of sculpture to fellow philosophers, writers and artists and is a pioneering theoretician in sacred nihilism.

 Vinciguerra is represented globally by Georges Bergés Gallery.